juanmougan/juanmougan.github.io/_posts/2015-02-14-setting-up-angular-sails.markdown

 ### Setting up a Linux environment ###

+Following the example in Sails website will get you up and running.
+These are the steps:

+	sudo apt-get install python-software-properties python g++ make sudo add-apt-repository ppa:chris-lea/node.js
+	sudo apt-get update
+	sudo apt-get upgrade	# Optional
+	sudo apt-get install nodejs

 ### Setting up a Windows environment ###

 1. First of all, node.js needs to be installed.
 To do so, download a msi package from [the node.js](http://nodejs.org/download/) website.